-Tunnels would extend from Blamey Road in the north to south of Veneto Club in the south, built as a combination of driven (TBM), mined and cut and cover tunnel construction methods.
+Tunnels would extend from Blamey Road in the north to south of Veneto Club in the south, built as a combination of driven (using a tunnel boring machine (TBM)), mined and cut and cover tunnel construction methods.
 Tunnels would contain three lanes in each direction.